kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-07-authentication-users-permissions/48-user-login.md

 * And save Login Request in Postman

 ## What are we going to do with our token?
-* We are now getting the token sent back to the client
+* We are now getting the `token` sent back to the `client`
-* And in many cases if we are using React on the frontend (or just Vanilla JavaScript) many times we would just store that token in localStorage and then when we make a request to a protected route (which we haven't implemented yet), the token would be taken from localStorage, put in the HEADER and then sent to that protected route
+* And in many cases if we are using React on the frontend (or just Vanilla JavaScript) would just store that `token` in **localStorage** and then when we make a request to a protected route (which we haven't implemented yet), the token would be taken from `localStorage`, put in the HEADER and then sent to that protected route

+## Houston we have a problem!
+* This is a security issue!!
+* **WARNING** Storing token in `localStorage` can have security issues
+  - A lot of times we would do this:
+    + We store the token in `localStorage`
+    + And then when we make a request to a protected route (we will add this functionality soon)
+    + The token would be taken from localStorage, put in the Header and then sent to that protected route

+### We will handle this is a more safe manner
-    - **WARNING** Storing token in localStorage can have security issues
+* Storing a token in localStorage can have security issues
-    - To take this a step further we are going to send a cookie to the client with the token in it, so that it can get stored in the browser cookies and it can be used that way and then you don't have to send the token with every request
+* To be safer and follow best practices we will take this a step further
+  - We are going to send a `cookie` to the `client` with the `token` inside it
+    + So that the `token` can get stored in the browser cookies
+    + And the `token` can be used that way and **then you don't have to send the token with every request**

-## Next
+## Next - Helper function and Logout
+### Modularize creating a token and sending a cookie with it
-* Take our response from both the login and the registration, we're going to create a helper function where we generate the token but also add the functionality of sending the cookie with the token inside it
+* Take our response from both the `login` and the `register`, we're going to create a helper function where we generate the token but also add the functionality of sending the cookie with the token inside it
-    - And we'll have a logout route that will clear that cookie
+* And we'll have a `logout` route that will **clear that cookie**